Loading...

 All right, it's good to see you again.

-How did you get on with that discussion?
-Let's see what Lucas has to say, "Plop has changed already because he's becoming braver and he's more willing to stay up during the night time, showing courage."
+"Plop has changed already because he's becoming braver and he is more willing to stay up during the nighttime, showing courage."
 Yeah, what a great point, Lucas.

 And how about Sam?
-"I think Plop will continue to learn about the dark from lots of different people, and eventually he will learn to like it just like the owls are supposed to."
+"I think Plop will continue to learn about the dark from lots of different people and eventually he will learn to like it just like the owls are supposed to."
 Really, really nice point there.

-So yeah, some really interesting, some really interesting shares here.
+So yeah, some really interesting shares here.

 I hope you enjoyed sharing with your partner as well.

-Characterization is the way an author describes and develops the characters in a story.
+In our lesson today, we've covered the following: Characterization is the way an author describes and develops the characters in a story.

 Appearance is how a character looks on the outside.